 In conclusion, environmentally sustainable inks are the future of printing and a sustainable world.
 These inks are cost-effective since they are manufactured using viable and easily accessible resources.
 Green printing inks are also recyclable and biodegradable.

-Although some organic inks have small amounts of VOCs and heavy metals, they have fewer negative impacts than conventional substrates.
+Although some environmentally friendly inks have small amounts of VOCs and heavy metals, they have fewer negative impacts than conventional substrates.
 It is, therefore, important for printing companies to transition away from petroleum-sourced inks to more viable substrates like soy and water-based ink types.

 Get Sustainable Printing Services From Us